Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 ### Margin Leakage

+This is the part that can really sneak up on you.
 A bundle may look profitable on paper, but if it generates rework, interrupts standard fulfillment, and requires management intervention every cycle, the economics degrade fast.
 The visible cost is assembly labor.
 The hidden cost is distraction, delay, customer support load, and replacement shipments.

 ## What Good Kitting and Assembly Looks Like